 The castle of Bodrum changed hands when Rhodes was conquered by the Ottoman Empire and was renamed “Bodrum Kalesi” which translates as the Castle of Bodrum.

 In the 1960s, the museum started housing the multi-awarded Museum of Underwater Archaeology.
 The museum’s exhibits include findings from shipwrecks in the Aegean Sea, close to the coast of Turkey.
 Two of the most amazing shipwrecks date back to the 11th and 14th centuries.

 4. Board the ferry back to Kos

 It’s time to get back to Kos.
-Ferries usually depart around 17:00 and reach Kos half an hour later, just in time for a quick swim before the sun sets over the Aegean Sea.
+Ferries depart throughout the day and reach Kos in less than half an hour, offering you plenty of flexibility for day trips across the Aegean Sea.

 Coffee with a sea view at the promenade of Bodrum

 What do you think?
 Let us answer first: a day trip to Bodrum is definitely worth it!
-Find ferry tickets to Bodrum on Ferryhopper and book online at the same price with ferry companies.
+Find ferry tickets to Bodrum on Ferryhopper and book online with no hidden fees.